elastic/apm/docs/terminology.md

 [Further reading](https://www.elastic.co/guide/en/apm/agent/nodejs/master/performance-tuning.html#performance-source-lines)

 #### Real User Monitoring (RUM)
 Real User Monitoring (RUM) tries to capture the real user’s experience with the application.
-Generally this means monitoring the application on the users’ machine e.g. their browsers or mobile devices.
+Generally this means monitoring the application on the user’s machine e.g. their browsers or mobile devices.
 The APM agent used in the browser is called [RUM agent](https://www.elastic.co/guide/en/apm/agent/rum-js/4.x/intro.html)

 #### Service
 The application/service being instrumented by APM.
 A service is uniquely identified by name + environment.